HaseebAhmadButt/Full-Text-Scholarly-Search-Engine/README.md

-This is my Final Year Project.
+# Welcome to my Final Year Project repository!

-This project has 4 Branches:
+### Branches Overview:

-  #### 1. main
+1. **main**
-  Currently, you are in this branch.
+   - You are currently on this branch.

-  #### 2. Backe-End
+2. **Back-End**
-  This branch contains all the back-end code, written in Spring Boot in Microservices Architecture.
+   - This branch houses all the back-end code, developed in Spring Boot within a Microservices Architecture.

-  #### 3. Front-End
+3. **Front-End**
+   - Here, you'll find the Front-End code implemented using React.js.

+4. **Machine_Learning_Components**
-  This branch contains the Front-End code of this project implemented using React.js
+   - This branch hosts the ML Models utilized for the development of this application.

+Feel free to explore each branch to gain insights into specific aspects of the project.
+Happy coding! 🚀